cloudfour/pleasantest/.changeset/proud-numbers-grin.md

 'test-mule': minor
 ---

-Add ability to pass variables to the browser in runJS:
+Now it is possible to pass variables to the browser in runJS:

 ```js
 import { withBrowser } from 'test-mule';